Walker (Star Wars): Origin and design

 Joe Johnston's original design for the Empire's war machines was a giant, multi-wheeled vehicle; this design later became the "Juggernaut" in West End Games' roleplaying material, and the design was reworked into the clone turbo tank for Star Wars: Episode III – Revenge of the Sith.
 Johnston said Lucas wanted the walkers to look like anthropomorphic walking tanks to make them frightening.

 For The Empire Strikes Back, however, the final design was a four-legged walker.
-Inspiration for the AT-AT came from Paraceratherium, an extinct genus of rhinoceros and the largest land mammal in history.
+Inspiration for the AT-AT came from Paraceratherium, an extinct genus most closely related to living rhinoceroses, and one of the largest known land mammals.
 George Lucas later dismissed claims that the AT-AT design was inspired by container cranes at the Port of Oakland (across San Francisco Bay from ILM's San Rafael offices), calling it a "myth"; animator Phil Tippett told the San Francisco Chronicle the same thing.

 ILM created models ranging from 6 to 50 cm in height.
 ILM filmed the AT-ATs using stop-motion animation against matte paintings created by Michael Pangrazio because attempts at compositing miniature footage against live-action background footage yielded mediocre results.
 Additionally, ILM studied elephants to determine the best way to animate the four-legged AT-ATs.
 Although the stop-motion animation style gave the AT-ATs a jerky, "staccato-like" effect on film, ILM found this movement acceptable because of the AT-ATs' mechanical nature.

 The sound of the AT-AT walking was created by sound designer Ben Burtt using a punch press.